This section was written by Leandro Cabo from rhcplivearchive.com

 Dates: June - July 1997

-Players: John Frusciante, Norwood Fisher, Chris Warren
+Musicians: John Frusciante, Norwood Fisher, Chris Warren

 Recorded at: Jimmy Boyle’s Studio, Los Angeles, CA